varnishcache/varnish-cache/doc/sphinx/phk/vdd19q3.rst

 time to 15:00-15:30 EU time, so they do not have to get out of bed so early.

-We will also try to make the bugwash more producive, by having PHK publish an "agenda" some hours beforehand, so people can prepare, and instead shorten the bugwash to 30 minutes to keep the time commitment the same.
+We will also try to make the bugwash more productive, by having PHK publish an "agenda" some hours beforehand, so people can prepare, and instead shorten the bugwash to 30 minutes to keep the time commitment the same.